 My name is Kostas Ntonas, I live in Thessaloniki, Greece, and I am a software engineer.
-I studied Computer Science at the University of Ioannina and received an MSc degree in Information Systems from the Department of Informatics of Aristotle University of Thessaloniki.
+I studied Computer Science at the University of Ioannina and received an MSc degree in Information Systems from the Department of Informatics of Aristotle University.

-In 2011 I participated in a Greek, nationwide competition for digital innovation and entrepreneurship (e-nnovation 2011), and hopefully our idea, “apiculate”, got the 3rd place (out of 107 proposals)!
+Back in 2011 I participated in a Greek nationwide competition for digital innovation and entrepreneurship (e-nnovation 2011) and hopefully our idea, “apiculate”, got the 3rd place (out of 107 proposals)!

 On September 2010, I took over the primary maintenance of WWW::Mechanize::Sleepy, a CPAN Perl module that implements a sleepy Mechanize agent (a browser emulator capable of spacing out its http requests).